chipbrommer/COT_Utility/README.txt

 CoT Utility v0.2.0.

-This project was originally created to parse XML CoT messages being received from an external source into my C++11 and legacy C applications.
+This project was originally created to parse XML CoT messages being received from an external source into my C++11 and legacy C applications under the name COT_Parser.

 Since, I have decided to expand upon my initial creation to transition this into more of a full CoT utility that will parse and generate XML CoT messages.